"The only way to deal with fear is to face it head on."

 "The only way to give meaning to one's existence is to commit oneself to authenticity."

-"The only way to prove that you're a good sport is to lose."
+"The only way to fix things is to acknowledge what's wrong."